-The Schools and Libraries Universal Service Support Program, commonly known as the E-rate program, is a source of federal funding for Internet connectivity for U.S. schools and libraries.
-Created by Congress in 1996, E-rate provides schools and libraries with discounted Internet service on the basis of need.
-The program was modernized in 2014 to ensure there is sufficient funding available to meet the need for robust wireless connectivity within schools and high-speed connectivity to schools.
-For more information about E-rate, visit the website of the Federal Communications Commission (FCC).
+The Schools and Libraries Universal Service Support Program, commonly known as E-rate, is a source of federal funding for Internet connectivity for U.S. schools and libraries.
+Created by Congress in 1996, E-rate provides schools and libraries with discounted Internet service based on need.
+The program was modernized in 2014 to allow schools to prioritize funding high-speed wireless connectivity in schools.
+For more information about E-rate, visit the website of the Federal Communications Commission (FCC)...